KoichiYasuoka/UD-Kanbun/README.md

 ## Installation

-Binary wheels are available for Linux, and are installed by default when you use `pip`:
+Binary wheel is available for Linux, and is installed by default when you use `pip`:

 ```sh
 pip install udkanbun